iirisarri/PEB_Phylogenomics/README.md

 Often, transcriptomes and genomes have stretches of erroneous, non-homologous amino acids or nucleotides, produced by sequencing errors, assembly errors, or errors in genome annotation.

-Until recently, these errors had been mostly ignored because [no automatic tool could deal with them](link to blog).
-We will use [PREQUAL] (pubmed link), which takes sets of unaligned sequences and identifies sequence stretches sharing no evidence of homology, which are masked in the output.
+Until recently, these errors had been mostly ignored because [no automatic tool could deal with them](https://natureecoevocommunity.nature.com/users/54859-iker-irisarri/posts/37479-automated-removal-of-non-homologous-sequence-stretches-in-phylogenomic-datasets).
+We will use [PREQUAL] (https://doi.org/10.1093/bioinformatics/bty448), which takes sets of unaligned sequences and identifies sequence stretches sharing no evidence of homology, which are masked in the output.

 ```
 for f in *fas; do /Applications/Phylogeny/prequal/prequal $f ; done